skydoves/FlexibleBottomSheet/README.md

 </p><br>

 <p align="center">
-🐬 FlexibleBottomSheet is an advanced Jetpack Compose bottom sheet that allows you to implement segmented sizing and non-modal type, similar to Google Maps.
+🐬 FlexibleBottomSheet is an advanced Jetpack Compose Multiplatform bottom sheet that allows you to implement segmented sizing and non-modal type, similar to Google Maps.
 It also offers additional conveniences, including specifying sheet sizes, monitoring sheet states, and more customization.
 </p><br>

 <p align="center">